 Purushottam Malani, Vice Chairman (ISPF), Centuary Fibre Plates Pvt Ltd echoes Deepak Mehta’s views.
 “The graph of the mattress industry is certainly going to move further upwards.
 The industry is crossing a YoY (Year on Year) clip of 10 percent, which is more than what GDP is growing at.”

 Deepak Mehta also notes how consumption patterns have improved in the recent past.
 Mattresses of higher thickness have seen a new tide.
-Similarly the buyer is now graduating from low-category products to high-category ones.
+Similarly, the buyer is now graduating from low-category products to high-category ones.
 He also points out how manufacturing technologies have been evolving to keep pace with the new demand landscape.

-The way consumer perceives and buys a ‘Sleep’ product has also undergone massive leaps.
+The way a consumer perceives and buys a ‘Sleep’ product has also undergone massive leaps.
 “Their appetite vis-a-vis product variety has changed.
 Just 7 to 8 years back the market was dominated by old-format mattresses but now there is demand for new and softer versions like spring and comfortable foam ones.”
 Purushottam Malani observes that another welcome change is a shift from one segment to another.
 “The industry is generally sliced into two segments organised and unorganised.
-The first one makes for one-third of the market while unorganised players scoop out two-third of the market.
+The first one makes for one-third of the market while unorganised players scoop out two-thirds of the market.
 What is refreshing is the growth that organised category is experiencing and it is reasonably faster than their unorganised counterparts.”
 He underlines this change as a positive sign for the industry.

-A Ken Research shows that India is, indeed, dominated by small and unorganised players.
+Ken Research shows that India is, indeed, dominated by small and unorganised players.
 These are the ones that specialise in coir, cotton, spring and foam mattresses – a category that makes up for about 80 percent of the country’s requirement for mattresses.

 The report outlined that the spring mattress area is still in a nascent stage.
 This constraint has been seconded in reports from Bonafide Research figured out that mattress is predominantly an unorganised market in India dotted heavily with regional players.

 As to the key segments that make up this market – residential and commercial, what is encouraging to see is that the commercial segment showed about 50 percent (P&S Intelligence) share of revenue in the global market in 2017.
-Here, hotels have been noted as main end-users, although hospitals and other institutions also make up the commercial segment.
+Here, hotels have been noted as the main end-users, although hospitals and other institutions also make up the commercial segment.
 However, increased purchasing power with an emphasis on better home spending is also going to accelerate the home-owner side of the market.